 Details of equipment Permitted in competition Permitted in warm- up & exercise areas but NOT past Gear Steward & NOT in competition NOT permitted at an event or venue The wearing of any of the following at an event will entail elimination

-Any equipment which the Ground Jury, TD or Chief Steward may determine is against the intent and general principles of dressage X
+Any equipment which the Ground Jury, TD or Chief Steward may determine is against the intent and general principles of dressage x

-Bearing reins (e.g. chambon, deGogue) X
+Bearing reins (e.g. chambon, deGogue) Х

-Bit guards (leather/rubber circular gadgets that stop the bit pulling through) X
+Bit guards (leather/rubber circular gadgets that stop

+the bit pulling through) Х

 Bitless bridles e.g. hackamores

-Blinkers, any form X
+Blinkers, any form Х

 Boots, bell boots and bandages 0.5% from each judge if worn in the space around the arena 0.5% from each judge if worn in the arena

 Breastplates Permitted

-Crystal mane bands X
+Crystal mane bands Х

 Snaffle Bridle All grades All grades

 Double bridle All grades All grades

 Ear plugs Permitted in presentations on ly

 False tail/tail extensions - no metal or added extra weight - penalty of elimination For FEI-sanctioned events refer to FEI rules Article 428.4 All levels - no metal or added extra weight or elimination FEI only if FEI approval granted

 Foregirths All levels

-Grass reins X
+Grass reins Х

 Headphones or similar devices Only if Commander stated on the Master List (ML) ×

-Decoration on the horse incl mane/tail with items such as ribbons, flowers, glitter, etc, is, not permitted, apart from a red ribbon in the tail to indicate a horse that kicks ×
+Decoration on the horse incl mane/tail with items such as ribbons, flowers, glitter, etc, is, not permitted, apart from a red ribbon in the tail to indicate a horse that kicks x

-Soft hand holds All levels
+Soft hand hold (hard hand hold must not be more than 10cm high and 30cm wide and must be on master list) All levels.

-Nasal strips X
+Nasal strips Х

 Neck straps All levels for safety purposes only

-Removable over-boots (e.g. Easy Boot/Mac Boot/Hoof Not permitted X
+Removable over-boots (e.g. Easy Boot/Mac Boot/Hoof Not permitted Х

 Boot, Scoot Boot)

 Running martingales Not permitted Not permitted

-Running reins (e.g. chambon, deGogue) X
+Running reins (e.g. chambon, deGogue) Х

 Saddles - coloured piping Yes

-Saddle covers (e.g. sheepskin or rain covers, etc) Seat saver if on ML X
+Saddle covers (e.g. sheepskin or rain covers, etc) Seat saver if on ML Х

 Stirrups - magnetised Yes

 Stirrups - strap to stirrup OR stirrup iron Only if on ML

-Tongue ties X
+Tongue ties , , , , , , , , , , , , , , , , , , , Х